lopter/lightsd/docs/first-steps.rst

    Usage: lightsd ...

      [-l,--listen addr:port [+]]            Listen for JSON-RPC commands over TCP at this address (can be repeated).
-     [-c,--comand-pipe /command/fifo [+]] Open an unidirectional JSON-RPC
+     [-c,--command-pipe /command/fifo [+]]  Open an unidirectional JSON-RPC
                                             command pipe at this location (can be repeated).
      [-s,--socket /unix/socket [+]]         Open an Unix socket at this location (can be repeated).
      [-d,--daemonize]                       Fork in the background.
+     [-p,--pidfile /path/to/pid.file]       Write lightsd's pid in the given file.
      [-u,--user user]                       Drop privileges to this user (and the group of this user if -g is missing).
      [-g,--group group]                     Drop privileges to this group (-g requires the -u option to be used).
      [-S,--syslog]                          Divert logging from the console to syslog.
      [-F,--syslog-facility]                 Facility to use with syslog (defaults to daemon, other possible values are user and local0-7, see syslog(3)).
+     [-I,--syslog-ident]                    Identifier to use with syslog (defaults to lightsd).
      [-t,--no-timestamps]                   Disable timestamps in logs.
      [-h,--help]                            Display this.
      [-V,--version]                         Display version and build information.
      [-v,--verbosity debug|info|warning|error]

    or,